shayann07/shayann07/README.md

 ---

 ### 🚀 About Me
+I’m an Android developer with a **proven track record of building fast, reliable apps** using **MVVM**, Jetpack components and Material Design【694390277955341†L1-L8】.
+Expert in **Kotlin**, **Java**, **Firebase** and modern UI/UX, I turn ideas into robust Android apps—whether they’re real‑time, complex or business‑critical.
+Currently, I’m delivering scalable mobile apps where I **engineer secure authentication, real‑time sync and local caching** using Firebase Auth, Firestore and Room【694390277955341†L14-L18】.

-I’m an Android and Flutter developer currently focused on building robust and user‑friendly mobile apps using **Kotlin**, **Java**, and **Flutter**.
-I love exploring new architectures such as **MVVM** and **Jetpack Compose** to craft efficient UI and maintainable codebases.
-When I'm not coding, you'll find me reading about system design, experimenting with new technologies, or contributing to open source projects.
-Feel free to ask me about Android development, API integration, or anything related to mobile app design.
+I love exploring new architectures such as Jetpack Compose, studying system design and contributing to open source projects.
+Feel free to ask me about Android development, API integration or anything related to mobile app design.

 ### 🛠️ Languages &amp; Tools